DiseaseTranscriptomicsLab/markeR/README.md

 The **ranking** method computes gene signature scores for each sample by ranking the expression of signature genes in the dataset and normalizing the score based on the total number of genes.
-This method evaluates the relative expression of genes within each signature, providing a score based on the rank of gene expression in each sample.

 The following example demonstrates the use of the “ranking” method for both unidirectional and bidirectional signatures: